microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 # chipsec MBP101.00F6.B00
 * What are the security implications of the multiple chipsec problems?
-  - Culminates in SPI flash being overwritable without an external programmer, see "Current FW MBP101.00F6.B00"
+  - Culminates in being able to overwrite SPI flash without an external programmer, and despite the protections, see "Current FW MBP101.00F6.B00"